 Fast food is a type of mass-produced food designed for commercial resale and with a strong priority placed on speed of service versus other relevant factors involved in culinary science, such as quality of food and healthy nutrients.
 Fast food was created as a commercial strategy to accommodate the larger employees, travelers, and wage workers who often did not have the time to sit down to wait for a meal.
 The fast-food industry had its beginnings around the mid-twentieth century with the first fish and chip shops in Britain in the 1860s.
 Drive-through restaurants were first popularized in the 1950s in the United States.
 The term "fast food" was first used in a dictionary by Merriam-Webster in 1951.
 The fast food sector comprises hamburger, chicken, pizza and other food outlets, coffee, pastry and ice cream shops, ethnic food outlets as well as home delivery services for some of these.
 Many are franchised to international food chains.
 Fast food has been related to certain health issues, such as obesity, high cholesterol, and depression.
 Many fast foods tend to be high in saturated fat, sugar, salt, and calories.
 The United States has 32.7% of the fast food market share worldwide.
-You can find Fast Food Market Size, Fast Food Market Share, and other trends and statistics below and you can get help with additional Fast Food industry market research here.
+You can find Fast Food Market Size, Fast Food Market Share, and other trends and statistics below and you can learn more about T4's strategy consulting services here.

 Fast Food is a Mature market composed of a few large competitors and many small competitors.
 McDonald's market share was 21.4% of the Fast Food market in 2018.
 McDonald's has a strong focus on customer service, response to competition, and the use of marketing techniques early on in their development.
 Starbucks market share was 7.5% of the market in Fast Food.
 Starbucks has 29,324 stores worldwide in 72 countries, from which 14,000 of the total are located in the US.
 Starbucks conducts over 90 million transactions per week.
 Starbucks market share in the US Coffee Market is 40%.
 KFC market share was 2.82% of the Fast Food market in 2018.
 KFC is a subsidiary of Yum!
 Brands, one of the largest restaurant companies in the world, which also owns Taco Bell and Pizza Hut.
 There are 22,600 KFC outlets in 135 countries around the world.
 Ninety-nine percent of the units are franchised.
 KFC market share is the largest in China, with 12% of the total fast food market.
 Subway market share was 2.8% of the Fast Food market in 2018.
 Subway market share is the largest in terms of the amount of worldwide locations.
 Subway has more than 42,000 restaurants in over 100 countries.
 Burger King Market share is 1.2% of the total Market.
 Tim Hortons Market share is 1.1% of the total Market.
 Chipotle Market share is 1% of the total Market.
 Qdoba Market share, Wendy's market share, Dunkin' Donuts market share, and Quiznos market share are not significant at a worldwide scale.